What is the Paris Agreement and why has Biden rejoined the climate pact?

 Read more: What are Biden's plans to fight climate change?

-Below is a breakdown of the background, significance and future prospects of the Paris Accord - and what it will mean for the US to re-enter.
+Below is a breakdown of the background, significance and future prospects of the Paris Accord - and what it means for the US to re-enter.

 What is the Paris Agreement?